psu13/mutable-hakyll/posts/old-and-new.md

 Machine papers, or the Xerox (again!)
 Cedar papers [^1], and wonder about what grand new tools could have evolved from _that_ basis instead of where we ended up.
-If you do this with enough gusto, and ignore enough of the details, you can only conclude that we must have missed some huge boat if we are still reading cored dumps, or splunk logs, or single stepping through code in the terminal, or whatever we do these days.
+If you do this with enough gusto, and ignore enough of the details, you can only conclude that we must have missed some huge boat if we are still reading core dumps, or splunk logs, or single stepping through code in the terminal, or whatever we do these days.

 But, I think if you dig into the details of the tools that are available these days,